-Date When Drawer Acceptor Where Payable Date of bill Term Due date I.F.
+Date When received Acceptor Where Payable Term Due date I.F.
 Amount Rs.
-Remark received
+Remark s

 Posting: - The personal account of the person from whom the bill is received is credit with the amount of that bill and the periodical total of the Bills Receivable Book is debit to Bills Receivable a/c in the ledger.